Audio4Linux/JDSP4Linux/README.md

 ### Which one am I using?

-Follow the instructions below, if you don't know which one your Linux distribution is using.
+Follow the instructions below if you don't know which one your Linux distribution is using.
 If you already know, skip to the 'Install dependencies' section.

 ##### Step 1: Is PipeWire installed and active?